 The red oak is one of the most beautiful shade trees.
-It is also commonly referred to as the Northern red oak or Champion oak and is appropriate for planting in hardiness zones 3 through 8.
-It has an excellent, long lifespan that can last as much as 500 years.
-Foliage is typically green, the tree is adaptable to generally all soil types and moisture conditions, and it can grow to heights of 65 to 90 feet with spreads of 60 to 70.
+It is also referred to as the Northern red oak or Champion oak and is appropriate for planting in hardiness zones 3 through 8.
+It has an excellent, long lifespan lasting as much as 500 years.
+Foliage is typically green, the tree is adaptable to all soil types and moisture conditions, and it can grow to heights of 65 to 90 feet with spreads of 60 to 70.
 It has a moderate growth rate and changes to a lovely red color in the fall.
-Plant the red oak in a spot where it has access to full sunlight throughout the day.
+Plant the red oak in a spot with access to full sunlight throughout the day.

 Autumn Brilliance Serviceberry